nikitavoloboev/data/text-editors/sublime-text.md

 ![](https://i.imgur.com/fyGWhVc.png)

 I also use it to quickly edit certain config files like [adding more web searches](https://github.com/nikitavoloboev/alfred-web-searches), adding more maps to parse for Alfred My Mind or editing and adding maps for LA itself.
+And I use it to edit GitHub readme files.

 [Six vim plugin](https://github.com/guillermooo/Six) for this editor is genuinely amazing.